Philosophy 4321, Fall 2024: Metaphysics

 Grading and requirements:

-o If you are an undergraduate student, the first four papers you hand in must do the following: They need to identify a philosophical argument in one of the readings assigned for the class during which the paper is handed in, and carefully explain this argument.
+o The first four papers you hand in must do the following: They need to identify a philosophical argument in one of the readings assigned for the class during which the paper is handed in (if no reading was assigned for that class, you can respond to any of the readings from the preceding two classes, though without overlapping other papers youÕve written), and carefully explain this argument.
 This explanation must be entirely in your own words, and must not include any direct quotations.
 You must carefully state all the assumptions in the argument, including any that are implicit and not stated by the author, in such a way that a reader who did not read the paper could understand the argument.
 You need to carefully and precisely explain what the conclusion of the argument is.
-Finally, you need to explain why this argument may be seen as important (so donŐt choose an argument where you canŐt answer this part)Ńwhat larger philosophical issue would we make progress on if the argument were successful.
+Finally, you need to explain why this argument may be seen as important (so donÕt choose an argument where you canÕt answer this part)Ñwhat larger philosophical issue would we make progress on if the argument were successful.
 The focus of the paper is on the argument.

-o Starting with the fifth paper (this applies from the beginning if youŐre a graduate student), the paper topics shift to original philosophical argumentation on your part.
+o Starting with the fifth paper, the paper topics shift to original philosophical argumentation on your part.
 These papers must also closely relate to the reading assigned for the class during which the paper is handed in.
 The paper can be one of three types.
 Please state at the top of your paper which kind you chose that week.

 ¤ Type III: The paper describes an important conclusion reached by one of the papers in the reading, and produces an original argument directly for or against that conclusion.
 If the original argument makes use of claims that some of our reading argued against, you will need to respond to at least some these objections.
 In general, a better Type III paper takes up at least one objection to some point in its argument.